 Approximately 50% of the visitors to Nahanni National Park Reserve use the services of a commercial outfitter.
 Many companies advertise or promote canoe or white-water raft trips on the South Nahanni River.
-Only three are currently licenced by Parks Canada.
-If you plan to use the services of a commercial outfitting company, your safety depends on choosing a recognized and legally licenced company.
+Only three are currently licensed by Parks Canada.
+If you plan to use the services of a commercial outfitting company, your safety depends on choosing a recognized and legally licensed company.
 If you are aware of unlicensed companies promoting trips on the South Nahanni River, please inform the park office.

 Click here for a list of licensed commercial outfitters.

 Although there are no public roads inside Nahanni National Park Reserve, there are several ambitious and demanding overland routes.
 It is possible to reach the headwaters of the South Nahanni River at the Mooseponds (outside of the park) by travelling overland across the continental divide from the Yukon.
 Some people also access the South Nahanni River by driving to the former mining town of Tungsten from Watson Lake in the Yukon.
 The road to Tungsten is not maintained on a regular basis, and is frequently impassable.
 When it is passable, a four-wheel drive vehicle is required to reach Tungsten.
 At Tungsten, travellers may choose either the Little Nahanni River or the Flat River to descend to the South Nahanni River.
 The Little Nahanni and Flat rivers each contain Class IV and Class V rapids.
 Only expert paddlers should consider travelling on these rivers.

 - Alberta / Northwest Territories border: 475 km

 - British Columbia / Northwest Territories border: 317 km

 Note: To read the PDF version you need Adobe Acrobat Reader on your system.

 If the Adobe download site is not accessible to you, you can download Acrobat Reader from an accessible page.